XDevLabs/php-to-html/README.md

 - `assets` contain SCSS, CSS, Images, JS files
 - `includes` contain included PHP functions file
-- `templates` contain part of PHP files you can call the PHP files in this folder by `template_parts` function with an array variable params.
+- `templates-parts` contain part of PHP files you can call the PHP files in this folder by `template_parts` function with an array variable params.
 - `build.sh` to generate HTML files in `./build` folder
 - `package.json`